sage-code/maj/basic.md

 **notes:**
-1. A regular word start with a consonant or a vowel and ends with a vowel.
+1. A regular word is 4 character long, start with a consonant or a vowel and ends with a vowel.
 This rule makes words easy to connect together in propositions using articles.
 2. A word has a _root_ and a _coda_.
 Root is invariable, but changing the _coda_ will change the meaning of the word.
 The words having same root are related.
 3. Words having a root and coda can not exist without the a coda.
 You can add a suffix to a word after the coda.
 A short root word may be totally unrelated a longer word created with the root + coda.
-4. Longer words can end with a consonant.
-This is called stop consonant.
-These are called irregular words and are considered more expensive and therefore rarely used.
+4. Some words can end with a consonant.
+Las consonant is called a stop consonant and is voiceless.
+These words represent prepositions, numerals or nouns without a plural.
+Usually materials and fluids or proper names end with a consonant.

 **coda:**

-* Nouns are finalized with vowels: {"a", "e"}
+* Most nouns are finalized with vowels: {"a", "e", "i"}
-* Verbs are finalized with vowels: {"u", "o"} and maybe Suffix: { 'ga, 'da, 'ra };
+* Verbs are finalized with vowel: "u" and possible a time suffix;
-* Adjectives and Adverbs are finalized with { "o", "e" }
+* Adjectives and adverbs are finalized with "o"
-* Prepositions are two or three letter long and do not have coda;
+* Prepositions cab be two, three letter long rarely four;

-**root:**

-In dictionary the root is using a particular coda, to avoid a large dictionary.

-* Most nouns terminated with "a"
-* Some nouns terminated with "e"
-* Most verbs are terminated with "u"
-* Some verbs are terminated with "o"
-* Adverbs and adjectives are terminated with ("o" or "i")

 ## Pronoun